Ear pain can range from mild annoyance to crippling discomfort, and an unexplained sore ear can lead to unwanted stress and concern.

 Referred pain is the reason for an estimated 50% of all reported earaches in adults.
 Because of this, it is especially relevant to see a medical provider and determine the cause of your ear pain for treatment.

-There are many types of ear infections that may occur in the outer, middle or inner ear.
+Ear infections may occur in the outer, middle or inner ear.

 Ear infections are common causes of ear pain for the littlest members of our families.
 According to the Journal of Primary Health Care, an estimated 27% of New Zealand children under five years old experience middle ear infections.